NaomiMod/Rent-A-Hero-No1/TEXT_Format.md

 #  Text format struct

-- Every char is mapped by a `uint16` short value, corresponding to a ASCII JIS character used by game font using VFW in 2 types: `12x24px` / `24x24px`.
+- Every char is mapped by a `uint16` short value, corresponding to a ASCII JIS character used by game font using VWF in 2 types: `12x24px` / `24x24px`.
 A regular western char has a width of `12 pixels` whilst most japanese chars `24 pixels`.

 - Regular text box holds a maximum of `3 text rows`.